BreakawayConsulting/platform-sel4-docs/sel4-platform.md

 The PPC in the system form a directed, acyclic graph, i.e. they *cannot contain loops*.

-**FIXME: THe following discussion seems redundant, as the pio assignment rule already guarantees all relevant properties.**
+**FIXME[Gernot]: The following discussion seems redundant, as the pio assignment rule already guarantees all relevant properties.**
 I.e.: It is not valid that have PD *A* calling PD *B*, which in turns calls PD *A*.
 It is an error to construct a system that contains loop (such an error should be determined at construction time in a static system; in a dynamic system managers must ensure changes to the system do not introduce loops).